mihakralj/pinescript/docs/trends/hma.md

 Where:
 - n is the period of the HMA
 - WMA is the Weighted Moving Average
-- price is the input price series
+- signal is the input signal series
 - √n is the square root of n (rounded down)

 ### Weighted Moving Average Components

 Each WMA component uses linear weighting where:
-- Most recent price has highest weight
+- Most recent signal has highest weight
-- Weights decrease linearly for older prices
+- Weights decrease linearly for older signals
 - Sum of weights denominator = n(n+1)/2

-## Filter Characteristics
+## FIR Filter Characteristics

-The HMA combines multiple FIR filters (WMAs) in a unique configuration:

-- Uses shorter period WMA (n/2) to capture rapid changes
-- Uses full period WMA (n) for baseline trend
+The HMA is a composite Finite Impulse Response (FIR) filter with specific properties:

+1. **Fixed Window**: Each WMA component operates on a finite number of inputs
+2. **Multi-Scale Processing**: Combines WMAs of different periods (n/2, n, √n)
+3. **Zero Weight Outside Window**: No influence from data beyond each WMA window
+4. **Complex Phase Response**: Maintains partial linearity despite multi-stage calculation

+### Transfer Function Properties

+As a multi-stage FIR filter, HMA provides:
+- Enhanced high-frequency response through period-halving
-- Square root period in final WMA balances smoothing and responsiveness
+- Improved noise reduction via final √n smoothing
-- Difference amplification (2×) helps reduce lag
+- Superior lag reduction through 2× difference amplification
+- Approximately -24dB per octave roll-off

 ## Initialization Properties